 #ifdefs for vendor-specific bugs/features.
 The next gif.ski will be 2.2 times faster.

-I've released the Rust library as a beta on crates.io.
+I've released the Rust library on crates.io.
 The source is on GitHub.
 I haven't published it in pngquant.org tarballs yet, because I still have some things to finish in

 pngquant exe, update all build/release processes, packages, documentation, etc.